ephemeraHQ/message-kit/examples/group/README.md

-# Gpt Bot
+# Gpt

-Learn how to relay your bot messages to GPT Api's
+Learn how to relay your app messages to GPT Api's

 ## Usage